FredEkstrand/TwoKeyDictionary/readme.md

-# TwoKeyDictionary<TKeyA,TKeyB,TValue>
+# Generic Two Key Dictionary
 ![Version 1.0.0](https://img.shields.io/badge/Version-1.0.0-brightgreen.svg) ![License MIT](https://img.shields.io/badge/Licence-MIT-blue.svg)

 ![image](https://github.com/FredEkstrand/ImageFiles/raw/master/TwoKeyDictionary/TwoKeyDictionaryImage.png)

 # Overview
 A Two Key Dictionary is a data structure that represents a collection of a-keys, b-keys and values triple data.
 You only need either a-key or b-key to return the value.
-The two key dictionary have the restriction that a-key and b-key cannot have the same value weather they map to the same value or not. **_Note:_** the current version doesn't provide any checks for duplicate key values between a-key and b-key.
+The two key dictionary have the restriction that a/b-key cannot have the same value weather they map to the same key-value or not. **_Note:_** the current version doesn't provide any checks for duplicate key values between a-key and b-key.
 If so, the results would be nondeterministic.

 # Features
 The Two Key Dictionary provide the following features:
 * The two key dictionary requires only a-key or b-key to return the mapped value.
 * The two key dictionary a-key or b-key cannot be null, but value can be.
-* The two key dictionary is an ordered collection.
 * The two key dictionary indexer by, a-key or b-key, to access individual item.
 * Provided TryGetValue() method to get the value of a key to avoid possible runtime exceptions.
 * The two key dictionary cannot contain duplicate a-keys or b-key.